Version release date: December 15, 2017

 I tried opening CLIP’s .exe directly from the Program files folder and somehow the updated features didn’t work, that’s sly of you CELSYS.

-Earlier updates of CLIP was shipped with a browser, that’s used for…browsing stuff.
+Earlier updates of CLIP were shipped with a browser, that’s used for…browsing stuff.
 I guess no one really cared about it.
 But since CELSYS is pushing an assets store they wouldn’t want people ignoring their browser so now they’re forcing people to open the browser to access the actual drawing app.

 That’s all I can write about CLIP for now, I’ll update this if I ever find a way to stop the QA window from auto-docking.